Is Shopify Down? (Live Status & Fixes)

 Shopify down

 This page pinpoints the issue your Shopify store is facing and also grades the criticality of the issue.
-You can see the status in the below form under each of the service areas related to your store.
+You can see the status in the form below under each of the service areas related to your store.

 Pinpoints the issue your Shopify store